zituitui/zituitui/README.md

 ## Hi there 👋

-🎓 I am pursuing my Master's degree in Computer Science at **Zhejiang University** and serving as a Research Scientist Intern at **Wechat, Tencent Inc**.
+🎓 I am pursuing my Master's degree in Computer Science at **Zhejiang University** and serving as a Research Scientist Intern at **Wechat, Tencent Inc.**.
+I am also an incoming Research Intern at **ETH Zürich**.

 🔬 I’m currently interested in:
 - Diffusion models and other generative models